Did You Get a Text From UPS? It Could Be a Scam!

 While Mary Anne’s caution was well-founded, millions of Americans have fallen victim to package delivery scams like this one.

 With the massive increase in online shopping on retailer sites like Amazon and Walmart since the start of the pandemic, fraudsters know there’s a good chance you’re waiting on a package delivery.
-According to the Federal Trade Commission (FTC), in 2021 alone, Americans lost over $131 million to text message scams like the UPS text scam [*].
+According to the Federal Trade Commission (FTC), by September 2022, Americans lost over $588 million to text message scams like the UPS text scam [*].

 So how can you stay safe and still get your packages on time?

 In this guide, we’ll show you how UPS text scams work, how to identify the most common scams, and how to protect yourself from getting scammed by fake package delivery texts.